vimes666/lmm-slidez/README.md

 ## Slideshow generator for linux mint mate desktop background.

 This bash script generates an XML file that can be used as a background slideshow in the linux mint mate desktop.
 It __recursively__ collects the names of all image files that are present in the input folder.
-The script is able to randomizes the order of the images.
+The script is able to randomize the order of the images.

 ### Installation:
 - Place the script in the folder .bin (if you dont have the folder, create it with mkdir .bin).